A conjecture on the composition of localizations on a stratified tensor triangulated category: The first reductions

 where $[\not \subseteq A]=\{ \fp \in \emph{Spc}(\CT^c) : \forall \fq \in A \ \fp \not \subseteq \fq \}$. \end{proposition} \begin{proof} We set $C=[\not\subseteq A]$ and $B'=B\cup C$.

 We claim that for any object $X \in \CT$ there exists a homotopy pullback square

 We use Lemma~\ref{lem-fracturecube-sectionreduction}.
-Suppose $\LL_{B}X=0$ and let us show this implies $\LL_{B}\LL_{C}X=0$: by construction $C$ is the complement of a Thomason subset, hence the localization $\LL_{C}=L_C$ is smashing, therefore we have to prove $\LL_{B}\LL_{C}X=\LL_{B}(X\otimes \LL_{C}\mbu)$ is trivial.
+Suppose $\LL_{B}X=0$ and let us show this implies $\LL_{B}\LL_{C}X=0$.
+By construction $C$ is the complement of a Thomason subset, hence the localization $\LL_{C}=L_C$ is smashing.
+Therefore, we have to prove $\LL_{B}\LL_{C}X=\LL_{B}(X\otimes \LL_{C}\mbu)$ is trivial.
 But by assumption $X$ is $g(B)$-acyclic, thus $X\otimes \LL_{C}\mbu$ is $g(B)$-acyclic as well.

 Since we established the above square is homotopy pullback, we can apply now $\LL_A$ and the diagram still remains homotopy cartesian.
-But by Corollary~\ref{cor-facturenoetherianbalmerspectrum-sectionstratification} we have $\LL_A\LL_C=0$, therefore the left vertical morphism provides us with the natural equivalence $\LL_A\LL_{B'}\cong \LL_A\LL_B$ as we wanted. \end{proof} \begin{corollary} In the situation of Proposition~\ref{prop-LALB=LALBcupnotleqA-sectionreduction} we have
+But by Corollary~\ref{cor-facturenoetherianbalmerspectrum-sectionstratification} we have $\LL_A\LL_C=0$, therefore the left vertical morphism provides us with the natural equivalence $\LL_A\LL_{B'}\cong \LL_A\LL_B$ as we wanted. \end{proof} \begin{corollary} Let $\CT$ be a stratified tensor triangulated category with noetherian Balmer spectrum.
+Let $A,B$ be two subsets of $\emph{Spc}(\CT^c)$, then we have

 \end{corollary} \begin{proof} Observe that $B\setminus [ \not \subseteq A ]= B\cap [\subseteq A]$ and $(B \setminus [ \not \subseteq A ]) \cup [ \not \subseteq A ]=B \cup [ \not \subseteq A ]$.
-Then apply Proposition~\ref{prop-LALB=LALBcupnotleqA-sectionreduction} to obtain
+Then, apply Proposition~\ref{prop-LALB=LALBcupnotleqA-sectionreduction} to obtain

 \end{proof}